Collision induced coherence in plasma and Branching Ratio in multilevel system: Dressed-state analysis

 \section{Dressed-state analysis}

-In this section we consider properties of the V-type subsystem $|a\ket-|b\ket-|c\ket$ in the dressed-state picture.
-Before doing this we first prefer to make some simplifications.
-Assume equal dipole moments on $|a\ket-|c\ket$ and $|b\ket-|c\ket$ 8 transitions: $\wp_{ac} = \wp_{bc}$.
+We consider properties of the V-type subsystem $|a\ket-|b\ket-|c\ket$ in the dressed-state picture.
+We assume equal dipole moments on $|a\ket-|c\ket$ and $|b\ket-|c\ket$ transitions for simplifications: $\wp_{ac} = \wp_{bc}$.
 This assumption immediately yields the equality of decay constants: $\gamma_a = \gamma_b$.
 We also get equal pumping rates, $r_a = r_b$.
 Also, let the two transitions have equal frequencies, so that two-photon detuning $\Delta$ is zero.

 The upper level $|e\ket$ is auxilary with respect to the rest of the system.
 It serves to model the external pumping of two upper levels of the V -subsystem.
 In plasmas this pumping is due to thermal redistribution of population from all levels which are higher with respect to $|a\ket$ and $|b\ket$.
 In order to accurately account for details of this process we would have to consider a particular level scheme for a given atom/ion.
 However, our immediate goal is not the one-to-one description of a particular experiment but rather the proof-of-principle theoretical study of relevant coherent effects.
 Guided by simplicity we eliminate level $|e\ket$ from our five-level scheme.
 For that purpose, we assume fast decay rate $\gamma_e$ with respect to pumping rate $r_e$.
 Then, from the equation (\ref{ree}) we can write for the population $\rho_{ee}$ in steady-state: \be \rho_{ee}\approx \frac{r_e}{\gamma_e}\rho_{cc}\ee